All Episodes

 He's been the country's bodyguard.

-And you know, we accepted him when he was running, and we voted for him because we knew who he was.
+And, you know, we accepted him when he was running and we voted for him because we knew who he was.

-We knew him, but we also knew or believed that he could do what he said he would.
+But we also knew or believed that he could do what he said he would.

 And he has, clearly.